AmyFong82/FreeShoppingBag/README.md

 # Party Planning App
-A Ruby on Rails Portfolio Project
+A Ruby on Rails Portfolio Project: Let's plan our reunion party!